Clement Price Thomas: Medical career

 Westminster Hospital in the mid-1920s.
 The hospital was demolished in the early 1950s, this is now the site of the Queen Elizabeth II Conference Centre.

 In 1921, after the war, Price Thomas achieved the Conjoint Board Diploma, LRCP and then in 1923, attained the FRCS (Eng).
 At the time, he continued to gain clinical experience at Westminster Hospital with his residential appointments and was sequentially kept as a permanent member of the clinical team there.
 He was introduced to thoracic surgery by Tudor Edwards, an eminent thoracic surgeon of the time, and was similarly influenced by Ernest Rock Carling and G. T. Mullally.
 In addition, encouragement in chest surgery came from J. E. H. Roberts, and Morriston Davies.

 As well as his responsibilities at the Westminster Hospital, Price Thomas remained the predominant chest surgeon at the Brompton Hospital.
 He also attended to the Army and the Royal Air Force as a consultant in thoracic surgery.
 He became a consultant at the King Edward VII Sanatorium, Midhurst, and at the Royal National Hospital for Diseases of the Chest, Ventnor.
 In addition, he had responsibilities at the Welsh National Memorial Association South Wales.
 Through his contacts and reputation, he became an advisor to thoracic surgery for the Ministry of Health.

-Price Thomas had been appointed Tudor Edwards' assistant surgeon in 1932 and they performed the first case of lobectomy of the lung for bronchiectasis the same year.
+Price Thomas had been appointed Tudor Edwards's assistant surgeon in 1932 and they performed the first case of lobectomy of the lung for bronchiectasis the same year.
 This was the start of a, particularly close friendship over many years.
-It was inevitable that Price Thomas should comfortably fit into Tudor Edwards' position in thoracic surgery at Westminster hospital once Edwards resigned.
+It was inevitable that Price Thomas should comfortably fit into Tudor Edwards's position in thoracic surgery at Westminster hospital once Edwards resigned.
 Later, during a Tudor Edwards memorial lecture, Sir Russell Brock, Baron Brock commented that no-one knew Tudor Edwards better than Price Thomas.

 Price Thomas was predominantly known to operate on tuberculosis and lung tumours.
 He was the first surgeon to do a bronchial sleeve resection, in 1947: the operation involved removing a bronchial carcinoid tumour.
 Price Thomas went on to show how a bronchial blockage from tuberculosis could be resected and the two ends of the bronchus could be sewn together, uniting in a similar way as two ends of intestine.
 He had his own rationale for collapse therapy of the lung and specifically of selective partial thoracoplasty with apicolysis in the treatment of tuberculosis.
 He was also considered to be fortunate to have one of the best anaesthetists to assist, Ivan Magill.